 - To purchase The Book of Common Prayer, click here!

-Hours of operation: Wednesday 11 AM – 8 PM; Sunday before 10 AM Service
+Hours of operation: Sunday Mornings before and following the 10 AM Service.

 Looking for a good book?

 Philip Yancy, What’s So Amazing About Grace?

 A look at Christian teachings on forgiveness and how grace plays out in people’s lives.
 This award-winning book.
 Nearly 25 years after “What’s So Amazing About Grace?” was first published, its message remains relevant.